nccgroup/idahunt/README.md

 [names] Skipping non-matching extension .dll in DownloadExecute.exe [names] Skipping non-matching extension .dll in ReverseShell.exe
 ```

+### Target-specific

+There are filters for analyzing HP iLO or Cisco ASA firmware.

 # Known projects using idahunt